Integrating Stash Pay

 Webhooks (Recommended)

 Webhooks are automated notifications that Stash sends to your backend when a purchase is completed.
-This webhook-based messaging system ensures reliable communication between Stash and your game server, allowing you to grant items to players only after payment is confirmed.
+This webhook-based messaging system ensures reliable communication between Stash and your game server, so you can grant items to the player only after payment is confirmed.

 When a purchase event is triggered, Stash sends an HTTP POST request with a JSON payload to the webhook URL you've configured in Stash Studio.